JoeyTatu/BlockchainProject/README.md

 ## 3. Deploy the token contract to the Ethereum Test Net network. ##

+- .env is included with Video presentation link.

 In the .env file, assign:
 - INFURA_TOKEN,
 - CONTRACT_ADDRESS,